redwoodjs/redwood/docs/docs/contributing-overview.md

 # Contributing: Overview and Orientation

 Love Redwood and want to get involved?
 You’re in the right place and in good company!
-As of this writing, there are more than [250 contributors](https://github.com/redwoodjs/redwood/blob/main/README.md#contributors) who have helped make Redwood awesome by contributing code and documentation.
+As of writing, there are more than [250 contributors](https://github.com/redwoodjs/redwood/blob/main/README.md#contributors) who have helped make Redwood awesome by contributing code and documentation.
 This doesn't include all those who participate in the vibrant, helpful, and encouraging Forums and Discord, which are both great places to get started if you have any questions.

 There are several ways you can contribute to Redwood:

-- join the [community Forums](https://community.redwoodjs.com/) and [Discord server](https://discord.gg/jjSYEQd) — encourage and help others 🙌
+- join the [community Forums](https://community.redwoodjs.com/) and [Discord server](https://discord.gg/jjSYEQd) and encourage and help others 🙌
 - [triage issues on the repo](https://github.com/redwoodjs/redwood/issues) and [review PRs](https://github.com/redwoodjs/redwood/pulls) 🩺
 - write and edit [docs](#contributing-docs) ✍️
 - and of course, write code! 👩‍💻